-4.2.2 Faceless emotional bodies.
-Emotional body contexts included images of two models (1 male and 1 female) positioned in scenes conveying prototypical emotions via body language and additional paraphernalia.
-These images have been previously shown to be highly and equal recognizable indicators of their respective emotion categories (Aviezer et al., 2008b).
-The displayed emotions were disgust, sadness, fear and anger (see examples in Figure 1c-f).
 Importantly, the faces were cut out from these images so that they were not available for deducing the emotion of the scene.

-4.2.3 Face-body combinations.
+4.2.3.
+Face-body combinations

 Faces from each emotional category were combined with bodies to create proportional and seamless face-body units.
 The combinations were tailored to exert three different levels of similarity (and hence confusability) between the actually presented face and between the facial expression that would typically be associated with the emotional context: high similarity, low similarity, and identity.
 In the high similarity condition, disgust faces appeared in an anger context, sadness faces appeared in a fearful context and anger faces appeared in a disgust context (Susskind et al., 2007).
 In the low similarity condition, disgust faces appeared in a fearful context, sadness faces appeared in an anger context and anger faces appeared in a sadness context.
 In the congruent identity condition, facial expressions of disgust, anger and sadness appeared in their respective emotional context (i.e., a disgust face on a disgust body etc).

 We used a 2×3 mixed design with Group (LG, controls) as a between participant factor and Context similarity (identity, high similarity and low similarity) as a within participant factor.
-Overall, the face context combinations included 3 facial emotion categories \times 10 exemplars from each category \times 3 context similarity conditions resulting in a total of 90 trials.
-Figure 2 presents examples of the three levels of contextual similarity for the disgust faces.
+Overall, the face-context combinations included 3 facial emotion categories \times 10 exemplars from each category \times 3 context similarity conditions resulting in a total of 90 trials.
+Fig. 2 presents examples of the three levels of contextual similarity for the disgust faces.
 Note that our aim was to create strong contexts that would successfully influence the perception of the face.
 Thus, while these stimuli are useful for testing if LG can integrate the overall (extra-facial) contextual information with the face they do not reflect pure emotional body language (de Gelder, 2006).

-4.3 Procedure
+4.3.
+Procedure

 In a first experimental session face-context composites were randomly presented on a computer monitor one at a time with no time limits.
-The instructions were to press a button indicating the category that "best described the facial expression" from a list of six basic emotion labels (sadness, anger, fear, disgust, happiness, and surprise) listed under the image.
+The instructions were to press a button indicating the category that "best described the facial expression"

+Please cite this article in press as: Aviezer H, et al., Impaired integration of emotional faces and affective body context in a rare case of developmental visual agnosia, Cortex (2011), doi:10.1016/j.cortex.2011.03.005 from a list of six basic emotion labels (sadness, anger, fear, disgust, happiness, and surprise) listed under the image.
 All 6 basic emotions were allowable at categorization for LG and controls in order to examine any atypical response errors.
 In a second session, facial expressions on neutral bodies and faceless emotional bodies from the first session were presented to compare LG's ability to identify emotions from faces and bodies separately.
 This session appeared second to ensure that performance with contextualized expressions was not influenced by memory of isolated facial expressions.
-The two sessions were separated by a ten minute break.
+The two sessions were separated by a 10-min break.
 The experiments were approved by the ethics committee of the Hebrew University.